-2.6 In addition to the requirements of technical and operational knowledge, the staff responsible for the above-listed sets of functions should be selected and trained with a view to avoiding language difficulties.
+2.3.2.3 In addition to the requirements of technical and operational knowledge, the staff responsible for the functions listed in § 2.1 above should be selected and trained with a view to avoiding language difficulties.

 The attention of Administrations is also drawn to the benefit that may be derived from enabling staff in the international service who work in corresponding units in different countries to meet and discuss their work.